romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 CDK stands for cloud development kit.
 In practise, it is a SDK for cloud resources management.
-This pattern was initially envisioned by AWS, with its first public appearance dating back to 2019 at AWS re:Invent.
+This pattern was initially envisioned by AWS, with its first public appearance dating back to 2019 during AWS re:Invent, in Las Vegas.

 Soon enough, major initiatives (like Hashicorp Terraform) started to adopt this pattern as an alternative to **declarative approaches** (where we describe an